 Free Snacks & Drinks in the Office

-Ranges from fresh fruit, candy, cereals, and baked goods to coffee, fruit juices, water, or even alcoholic beverages.
+Ranging from fresh fruit, candy, cereals, and baked goods to coffee, fruit juices, water, or even alcoholic beverages.

 Employer enters a framework agreement with a provider of choice and can then lease bikes to employees through a monthly contribution deducted from the employees’ salaries or the employer pays part of or the whole amount.